 As with any misalignment or subluxation that is causing nerve interferences in your body, it can also impact your blood pressure.
 Misalignments of the spine can also cause arteries to contract, negatively affecting blood flow, which would, in turn, cause higher blood pressure.
 Chiropractic adjustments improve blood flow throughout the body, help your heart and arteries work more efficiently, and help relieve tension for sore or injured muscles – all of which can impact your blood pressure.

-Want to see if your AlignLife Chiropractor can help you lower your blood pressure?
+Want to see if your AlignLife Chiropractor can help?

 Simply schedule an appointment at an AlignLife Clinic near you and let’s chat about how we can help you reach your best health.